 For example, the Glacier Express route in Switzerland offers captivating views through the Swiss Alps.
 Between Italy and Switzerland, the Centovalli Railway runs through the Hundred Valleys.
 The Rhine Valley Line is like a riverside cruise along vineyards in Germany.
 These and many other great routes are worth considering when planning a railway trip through Europe.

 Take Advantage of Night Trains

 If you're traveling long distances you might consider taking a night train.
-For a small extra fee you can travel by night in a cabin complete with a lay flat bed.
-This makes the trip fly by as you as sleep through much of the duration comfortably.
-If you're traveling with a Eurail pass, choose a night train that departs after 7pm and it will count as only a single travel day with your pass even though the journey technically occurs over two days.
+For a small extra fee, you can travel by night in a cabin complete with a lay-flat bed.
+This makes the trip fly by as you sleep through much of the duration comfortably.
+If you're traveling with a Eurail pass, choose a night train that departs after 7 pm and it will count as only a single travel day with your pass even though the journey technically occurs over two days.

 Don't be afraid to be a bit spontaneous and change up your plans.
 If you find yourself in a city that you'd like to stay longer, train travel (particularly with a rail pass) usually offers you more flexibility in making changes, often without change fees.
 While most flights are purchased with non-refundable tickets, train travel is much more flexible so you can simply pass by the station and extend your stay (or depart early) by switching your reservation.
 This type of spontaneity and flexibility is rarely possible with air travel without completely forfeiting your ticket.